 The John Knight Family Chapel is a sacred space located on the first floor of Duke Raleigh Hospital (in the connecting corridor between the North Pavilion and South Pavilion).
 The chapel is open for prayer, meditation, and reflection for persons of all faiths, as well as for regularly scheduled religious and spiritual-health related services.
 Please contact Chaplain Services at 919-812-7972. to discuss scheduling events or to reach the contact person for your faith group.

 Clinical Pastoral Education (CPE) opportunities

 The Department of Chaplain Services provides accredited Level 1 and 2 Clinical Pastoral Education (CPE) to ministerial students, clergy, and interested lay people.
 Our CPE program is accredited by the Association for Clinical Pastoral Education (ACPE) located at 55 Ivan Allen Jr. Boulevard, Suite 835, Atlanta, GA 30308.
 ACPE can be contacted by phone at 404-320-1472, by fax at 404-320-0849, and at www.acpe.edu.

 Currently, we offer an extended unit/parish-based internship unit (October-May), a summer intensive unit (May-August) and a three-unit CPE Residency that begins in August.
-For more information, please contact Amy Canosa at 919-862-5646.
-To download an application for a CPE unit/residency, please click here.
+For more information, please contact Amy Canosa at 919-862-5646 or download the CPE Unit residency application.

 Duke Raleigh Hospital is recognized as Leader in LGBTQ Health Care Equality by the Human Rights Campaign’s Healthcare Equality Index.
 Because we are part of the larger Duke University Health System, our LGBTQ+ identified patients gain access to all Duke’s unique LGBTQ support resources including services at the Duke Family Medicine Center.